-Avaya and RingCentral $500M Partnership Will Force Consolidation in the UCC Market
+Avaya and RingCentral $500M Partnership Will Force UCC Consolidation

 by Jim Lundy

 Summary: Avaya and RingCentral announced a strategic partnership that will see Avaya selling Avaya Cloud Office by RingCentral (ACO) to its large on-premise install base.

 Event: On October 3rdth, Avaya and RingCentral announced a strategic partnership that RingCentral will contribute $500 million towards.
 This is comprised of a $125 million preferred equity investment in Avaya and an advance of $375 million for future payments and certain licensing rights.
 The announcement was made jointly by Avaya and RingCentral CEOs, Jim Chirico and Vlad Shmunis, at RingCentral’s global industry analyst event and through separate press releases issued that day.

 A new era of alliances has emerged.
 Going in alone in cloud communications is no longer the only strategy.
 Avaya needed to protect its large UC base and with the RingCentral strategic partnership, it does just that.
 While partnerships and alliances are not new, this formal tie-up between two market leaders for a UCaaS solution signals a new era in the UCC market.